davidrossdegroot/dotfiles/README.md

 Used this for macbook air 2020 during the great quarantine of 2020.
 That was redundant.
 Sorry.
 So I did a few things manually.
 I probably could have just followed the `setup-a-new-machine.sh` script which would have done things like get xcode.

 - [ ] Install chrome — login and do the sync
-- [ ] Download xcode from App Store
+- [ ] Download xcode from App Store and command line tools.
+Brew needs these.
 - [ ] Change battery to show percentage
 - [ ] fix finder sidebar and other finder stuff.
 I don't know how to programatically do that.
 - [ ] Removed apps from dock that I don’t use